ThatFOSSyguy/PyClock/README.md

 you might have not checked the option of adding Python to the path._

 After installing Python, run ```pyinstaller -F -w -i clockIcon.ico clock.py```.
 Wait for few minutes for it to build, when it's finised building a message will pop up that ```23069 INFO: Buliding EXE from EXE-00.toc completed sucessfully```.
-Now go to "dist" folder and doubble click on the "clock.exe" folder.
+Now go to "dist" folder and double click on the "clock.exe" folder.
 If the build was sucessful, the clock application will pop-up

 _For windows users - Windows Defender will say it's a virus but it is just a false positive._